betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 - <eko>PlantaBeta</eko> reduced the worrying about what to expect during your Novice season.
 - "I can do this"
-- The fear of the unknown, especially unknown unknowns, can be paralyzing. <eko>PlantaBeta</eko> is being created to minimize the number of unknowns in a tree Planter's experience.
+- The fear of the unknown, especially unknown unknowns, can be paralyzing. <eko>PlantaBeta</eko> is being created to minimize the number of unknowns in a tree Plantor's experience.
 - There is a whole page in <eko>PlantaBeta</eko> specifically devoted to Motivation.
-It's easy to become unmotivated when you're tired, you've spent the past few days in the rain and the Eko is difficult, but there is knowledge that Planters and PlanterSupervisors can use to keep planting!
+It's easy to become unmotivated when you're tired, you've spent the past few days in the rain and the Eko is difficult, but there is knowledge that Plantors and PlantorSupervisors can use to keep planting!

 ---

 ### Rewarding

-- <eko>PlantaBeta</eko> is designed to increase the planting rate of any Planter, therefore increasing the income of any Planter who studies <eko>PlantaBeta</eko>.
+- <eko>PlantaBeta</eko> is designed to increase the planting rate of any Plantor, therefore increasing the income of any Plantor who studies <eko>PlantaBeta</eko>.
-- Be able to track your progress as a Planter by the number of elements that you've understood then mastered.
+- Be able to track your progress as a Plantor by the number of elements that you've understood then mastered.
 - Complete Tests

 ---